DIRECTOR PATHWAYS PROGRAM 2019

 - Be an Australian citizen or permanent resident.

-- Complete all sections of the application form and submit the application prior to TBC.
+- Complete all sections of the application form and submit the application prior to midnight Sunday November 25th 2018.

 SUPPORT MATERIALS AND DOCUMENTATION REQUIRED:

-1. A draft career development plan that includes:
+1. A completed online application form that includes:

-- a professional development statement that outlines your achievements as a director, as well as your creative and career goals for one year, three years and five years; and
+- An outline of your achievements as a director, as well as your creative and career goals for the next three years; and

-- an outline of the barriers you face in achieving your career goals and potential ways of overcoming the barriers for example, consider potential mentors, attendance at conferences/markets to help overcome the difficulty of access to highly experienced professionals and making industry connections.
+- A career plan that outlines the barriers you face in achieving your career goals and potential ways of overcoming the barriers for example, consider potential mentors, attendance at conferences/markets to help overcome the difficulty of access to highly experienced professionals and making industry connections.

-- The draft career development plan should identify proposed activities up to the value of $3,500 (excluding GST).
+- The career plan should identify your proposed activities up to the value of $3,500 (excluding GST).

 3. Details on your current project (including title, short synopsis, format etc)